 Facts about Patan Durbar Square

-- It is believed that in the historic time Kathmandu was immersed with extreme drought and three people were assigned to summon God Red Machhendranath into the valley for rainfalls.
+- It is believed that in the historic time Kathmandu was immersed in extreme drought and three people were assigned to summon God Red Machhendranath into the valley for rainfalls.

 - Patan Durbar Square, Mulchowk, Jagat Narayan Temple, Big Bell, Pillar of Yognarendra Malla, Hari Shanker temple, Vishwanath temple, Bhimsen temple, Mahaboudha Temple, Kumbeshwor temple, Krishna Temple, Golden Temple of Hiranya Varna Mahavihar, Marga Hiti, Mani Mandap, Café Pagoda, Minnath, Rudra Varna Mahavihar, Rato Machhendra Temple, etc are the major highlights of Patan.